duerrfk/Faros/README.md

 description for some reason.
 The data of Eddystone frames is defined in the source code.

+You also need the BLE module MOD-nRF8001 from Olimex [3].
+Earlier versions of this module used the "C" revision of the nRF8001, which does not support broadcasting data!
+So you need a module with the "D" revision of the nRF8001.
+According to Olimex, all modules sold now have the "D" revision of the nRF8001.

 Since the nRF8001 module is specified for a voltage range of 1.9 V - 3.6 V, you should use an Arduino with suitable voltage levels.
 For instance, Arduino UNO uses 5 V, so you would have to shift levels when connecting to